 This market town in West Yorkshire is easy to reach during a day trip from Manchester.
 Thanks to the creative types who moved to Hebden Bridge in the 1970s, there’s a real independent feel with lots of quirky shops and cafes.

 However, the real charm isn’t the high street but the countryside.
-Talk a leisurely walk along the Rochdale Canal soaking up views of the Calder Valley and Pennine hills.
+Take a leisurely walk along the Rochdale Canal soaking up views of the Calder Valley and Pennine hills.
 Finish with pub grub at Stubbing Wharf, a towpath pub serving hearty pies and locally-produced sausages.
 Hebble End Coffee Lounge is another cool spot with funky decor and espresso martinis.

 Getting to Hebden Bridge from Manchester: Hop on a 30-minute train from Manchester Victoria bound for Leeds.
 Book your tickets.